Start date and duration: 1st August 2019 for 48 months

 Phase 2 Audit: We will be looking at current practice, exploring the follow-up pathway breast and bowel (colorectal) patients experience at the moment.

-Phase 3 Intervention: We will be recruiting breast and bowel (colorectal) patients and asking then to test out the newly developed self-management system and give their feedback.
+Phase 3 Intervention: We will be recruiting breast and bowel (colorectal) patients and asking them to test out the newly developed self-management system and give their feedback.

 Phase 4 Implementation: Ultimately we plan on rolling out this ‘new’ approach to follow-up incorporating self-management within routine care.